Today's Monday • 25 mins read

 - That affirmation helps you mark bold lines between outside events and your judgments about them—and discarding the latter.

-- That helps you to stop your emotions from deciding things for you.
-It helps you stay calm when things go wrong.
-You get better at accepting it, and then doing what you must do to fix it.
+- It helps you to stop your emotional surges from deciding things for you.
+You stay calm when things go wrong.
+You get better at accepting without reacting, and then, doing what you must.

 - You stop trying to control others.
-Your mental peace becomes your priority over telling them what they should not do or say.
+Your mental peace becomes your priority over telling others what they should not do or say.

 Psychologists agree with these Stoic principles about emotions:

-- All emotions are natural, and therefore welcome; what’s not welcome is our irrational behavior driven by our intense emotions.
+- All emotions are natural, and therefore welcome; what’s not welcome is our irrational behavior driven by those intense emotions.

 - What upsets us mostly is our interpretation of an event, not the actual event.